Many Christians celebrate the Epiphany of the Lord today. There is so much to marvel at when considering Jesus’ worth and these two events.

 Thus, in light of such a rich tapestry, it is fitting that for many Protestant churches, Epiphany marks the season from January 6th to Ash Wednesday and the beginning of Lent.
 Here the last Sunday associated with Epiphany is Transfiguration Sunday (Refer here).

-The celebration of Epiphany as well as the Lord’s Baptism should not end today.
+The celebration of Epiphany as well as the Lord’s Baptism should not end in the coming days.
 Keep them in mind as we move forward toward his Transfiguration (Matthew 17:1-13).
 Until Transfiguration Sunday, and long after, may we continue to marvel at Jesus, who is “God with us”—“Immanuel” (Matthew 1:23).

 For more on the church year and its importance for the Christian imagination and approach to life, check out the sampler here at this link to my new book, Setting the Spiritual Clock: Sacred Time Breaking Through the Secular Eclipse.
 Here is the YouTube trailer for the book.
 You can get a 40% discount for the book if you order by January 31st at the publishing house website.
 Please be sure to use the discount code of ADVENT20 when placing your order.
 Happy New Year!